boldingd/EclipsePhaseContent/Locus.md

 Locus's social organization is loosely inspired by libertarian socialism.
 The occupants of the station reject both private property and state structures as illegitimate, oppressive hierarchies; they're trying to build a stateless, libertarian, socialist system.
-("Libertarian" might be a bit of a loaded work here.
+("Libertarian" is kind of a loaded word.
-I mean "granting freedom to the individual," not "an-cap."
+Here it means "granting freedom to the individual" more generally, not "an-cap.")
-"Libertine" might be a better word.)

-Their particular branch of libertarian socialist theory views flexibility as an advantage — basically, it's less a fleshed-out system, as much as it is a set of values and ideals, within which the cooperatives and people in a given area can *work out* their rules as needed.
+Their particular branch of libertarian socialist theory views flexibility as an advantage — basically, it's less a fleshed-out system, and more a set of values and ideals, within which the cooperatives and people in a given area can *work out* their rules as needed.
 (That's my first gripe about the other write-up: they act like Locus doesn't have rules or organization: it does.
 Or, rather, the coops on it do.)

-Some libertarian socialist thinkers envisioned a society structured around federations of worker cooperatives, and that's more-or-less how Locus works.
+The scheme used on Locus descends from a branch of libertarian socialist theory that envisioned a society organized around a stateless web of work worker cooperatives; the station is an attempt to translate that idea into a system that works in a post-industrial modern economy.
 The station doesn't have an owner or an administrator, but it *is* dominated by a single, large federation of coops, the Locus Federation; and the federation pretty much structures their social/economic/political system.
 And it does have rules.